-You can also look out for canned diced tomatoes in your kitchen pantry or the store.
+You can also look out for canned diced tomatoes in your kitchen pantry or at the store.
 These tomatoes are almost always plum tomatoes that have been ready-diced and prepared for convenience in recipes that require diced tomatoes.

 2. Tomato Puree

 Tomato puree is a winning substitution for plum tomatoes as this sauce is generally made with plum tomatoes that are cooked and reduced.

 You will get the usual flavor minus the texture with tomato puree, which can work well for many recipes like homemade tomato sauce.
 Just make sure that you buy tomato puree without any added ingredients.

 3. Campari Tomatoes

 Campari tomatoes are medium-sized tomatoes known for being juicy and sweet.
 They have a lot more water content than plum tomatoes, but this can be offset by cooking them for longer than you would with plum tomatoes to allow more liquid to release and reduce.
 You can also crush them during the cooking process to give them a more similar consistency.

 Unfortunately, many options don’t offer the semi-liquid consistency you’ll want from plum tomatoes in recipes like those for marinara sauce.
 That’s where campari tomatoes really shine as a replacement for the plum tomato.